Choosing the right flight instruction is important.

 With significant use of the ProMotion simulator we can put you in situations that can’t be reproduced in an airplane - vacuum failures, circling approaches at night in low visibility, wind shear encounters, and more.
 Equal parts simulation and aircraft training create a solid experience base for IFR operations.

-We can train in your airplane (be it traditional “steam gauges” or a glass cockpit airplane), in the G1000 DA40, or in a steam-gauge Cessna 172.
+We can train in your airplane (be it traditional “steam gauges” or a glass cockpit airplane) or in a steam-gauge Cessna 172.

 Instrument Proficiency Check